Congrats on your first Renaissance Faire! You are in for quite a day. I have a few do’s and don’ts to share about costumes for the special occasion.

 Ideas for Other Renaissance Faire Costumes

 Perhaps you don’t want to go as a basic peasant.
-Maybe this isn’t your first Renaissance Faire.
-Or you’re attending with people who go all the time or you want to impress a certain someone.
-Whatever the reason, here some ideas for selecting or creating a Renaissance Faire Costume.
+Or maybe this isn’t your first Renaissance Faire.
+Or perhaps you’re attending with people who go all the time or you want to impress a certain someone.
+Whatever the reason, here some ideas for creating a more unique Renaissance Faire Costume.

-- Choose the time period: The majority of Ren Faire’s are set in Elizabethan England.
-However, check the website as the one you’re attending might be somewhat different.
+1. Choose the time period: The majority of Ren Faire’s are set in Elizabethan England.
+However, check the website as the one you will attend might be somewhat different.

-2. Choose the class: The options include royalty and nobility, the middle class, and the lower class or peasants.
+2. Choose a social class: The options include royalty and nobility, the middle class, and the lower class or peasants.

 4. Choose a profession: There also trades or professions to consider from cleric to blacksmith to baker!